epigraphy-info/epigraphy-info/contact.md

 You can reach all members of the Steering Committee via <a href = "mailto: info@epigraphy.info">info@epigraphy.info</a>.

-Or you can join Epigraphy.info Google Group by sending an email to [epigraphyinfo@googlegroups.com](mailto:epigraphyinfo@googlegroups.com)
+Or you can join Epigraphy.info in GoogleGroups by sending an email to [epigraphyinfo@googlegroups.com](mailto:epigraphyinfo@googlegroups.com)

 <!-- link does not work [https://groups.google.com/g/epigraphyinfo](https://groups.google.com/g/epigraphyinfo) -->